 Iowa graduates have job placement rates ranging from 86-100 percent, depending on their area of study, and our Pomerantz Career Center offers multiple resources to help students find internships and jobs.

 Careers for Iowa dance majors include professional work in performing, choreography, education, private teaching, and related areas such as arts management, technical theater, or dance and physical therapy.
-More than 90 percent of graduates work in the dance field.
+Many graduates from our program are currently working in arts organizations throughout the United States.

 The discipline and creative challenges of dance training transfer well to other careers.
 Students have combined dance with a second major in another field, such as business or communication.